-This Jello dessert is almost like an upside down, no-bake cheesecake.
+This Cherry Pineapple Jello Salad is almost like an upside down, no-bake cheesecake.
 The bottom layer is a mixture of cherry gelatin and pie filling lightly gelled together with crushed pineapples.
 This top is a blend of sweetened cream cheese and Greek yogurt.
 Then everything is topped with nuts or granola.
-YUM!
+A stunning holiday dessert!

-We are kicking it old school today with this Jello cream cheese dessert made with pineapples and cherry pie filling!
+We are kicking it old school today with this Cherry Pineapple Jello salad!
+A nostalgic dessert made with cream cheese, crushed pineapples and cherry pie filling!

 ★ Why You'll Love this Recipe ★

-- It's super easy to make.
+- This fruity jello salad is super easy to make.
 Like literally takes 10 minutes of prep all said and done.

 - This recipe contains real fruit and cream cheese so it's a dessert with actual nutritional value.